plaid/plaid-postman/README.md

 Once you have completed the steps in the Configuration section above, you are ready to make API requests using Postman!
 The following steps are a quick walkthrough to making an API request.
 In this example, we will use the special capabilities of the Sandbox test environment to bypass the client-side Link UI and make all of our requests via the backend.

-1. Make sure the "Collection" pane is selected, then expand the "Plaid API Endpoints" folder on the left and navigate to Plaid API Endpoints -> Items -> Create Item[Sandbox only].
+1. Make sure the "Collection" pane is selected, then expand the "Plaid API Endpoints" folder on the left and navigate to Plaid API Endpoints -> Items -> Create Item [Sandbox Only].
 2. In the pane on the right, which has the options "Params", "Authorization", "Headers" etc. click on the "Body" tab.
 3. If you want, update the product under `initial_products` to match the product you would like to try, such as "transactions" or "identity".
 Otherwise, click the blue "Send" button on the right.
 4. The response body should appear in Postman.
 Copy the `public_token` value (for example, "public-sandbox-00c6acae-9aab-4c3b-9f2d-d1ea710f3103").